arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ## Compressor Monitoring System Setup

-The electrical connections of the intended application are shown in the diagram below:
+The electrical connections for this application are shown in the diagram below:

 ![Electrical connections of the monitoring system](assets/connection-diagram.png)